Newcastle Light Rail: Trams

 Newcastle first had trams from 1887 until 1950, when the final line, the Waratah line, was replaced by buses.
 At its peak, the system ran to Speers Point and West Wallsend.
-It was mostly served by trams of the LP design, rebuilds of the F class trams from Sydney.
+It was mostly served by trams of the LP design and rebuilds of the F-class trams from Sydney.
 Only a few, namely 154 and 284 are in preservation, with 154 being operational at the Sydney Tramway Museum.
 284 is located at the Newcastle Museum.

 Railway line

-For decades the Newcastle railway line had been seen by some as an impediment to the redevelopment of Newcastle's central business district with many proposals for its closure.
+For decades, the Newcastle railway line had been seen by some as an impediment to the redevelopment of Newcastle's central business district with many proposals for its closure.

 In December 2012, the Government of New South Wales announced its intention to close the line east of Wickham with the closure of Wickham, Civic and Newcastle stations.
 The line closed between Hamilton and Newcastle stations on 25 December 2014.
-A permanent terminus, Newcastle Interchange, was constructed adjacent to the former Wickham station, opened on 15 October 2017.
+A permanent terminus, Newcastle Interchange, was constructed adjacent to the former Wickham station and opened on 15 October 2017.

 Two options were put forward for the light rail route – reusing the heavy rail corridor or using an on-street route.
 In May 2014, it was announced a light rail line would be built using a predominantly on-street route.
-About 500 m of the existing rail corridor east of Wickham station was reused, before the light rail proceeds along Scott and Hunter Streets to terminate at Pacific Park in Newcastle East.
+About 500 m of the existing rail corridor east of Wickham station was reused before the light rail proceeded along Scott and Hunter streets to terminate at Pacific Park in Newcastle East.

 The decision to use a predominantly on-street route drew mixed reactions and led to speculation that the railway corridor could be sold to property developers.
 It also went against the advice of Transport for NSW, which supported reusing the heavy rail corridor and advised the government that an on-street route could cost almost $100 million extra and deliver a slower service.
 In December 2014, the Government announced that Newcastle City Council would have the final say in determining any future development in the former rail corridor.

 The replacement of the heavy rail line with light rail has also been controversial.
-Several newspapers in the Hunter region led a campaign to retain the heavy rail link.
-Newcastle City Council was initially supportive of the light rail project, but following a mayoral by-election in November 2014 the council advocated retaining the heavy rail line instead.
+Several newspapers campaigned to retain the heavy rail link.
+Newcastle City Council was initially supportive of the light rail project, but following a mayoral by-election in November 2014, the council advocated retaining the heavy rail line instead.